JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_1/Asa_Ki_War.md

   (_a_) Treat men according to their acts.
   (_b_) Treat others as thou wouldst be treated thyself.

+[^1]: And have done nothing meritorious in this birth.

+[^2]: This verse is also translated—Many depart from here after spending what they possessed; had they any other business _in this world_?

 [^1]: Literally-Have not put their feet into evil.

 [^2]: There are two forms of Jog or exercise for the union of the soul with God. _Sahaj jog_ or _râj jog_ is the repetition of God's name with fixed attention and association with the holy, as contradistinguished from the _hath jog_ of Patanjali, the severest and most painful form of a Jogi's austerities.

-\[1 Several faqîrs do not eat corn, some go naked, some practise perpetual silence, some go barefooted, some eat filth, &c.
+[^1]: Several faqîrs do not eat corn, some go naked, some practise perpetual silence, some go barefooted, some eat filth, &c.

 [^2]: The gyanis generally translate—If a man go barefooted, he is _merely_ suffering for his folly.